kstg4cnkwh-netizen/BoatRun-metrics/README.md

 - The INTERVALS tab shows what’s coming and counts down each step
 - The **workout** tile (if assigned) shows the current step type and time remaining
-- At the end of each step, metrics are captured for that interval (pace, rate, catch, impulse, char, ratio, run loss, oar angle, consistency, and the averaged IMU curve)
+- At the end of each step, metrics are captured for that interval (pace, rate, catch, impulse, char, ratio, run loss, arc, consistency, and the averaged IMU curve)
 - All interval data is saved with the session and is available for benchmark comparison in the Analyser

 ### Loading a workout